-One of my favorite smaller features are the folding handlebars.
+One of my favorite smaller features is the folding handlebars.
 They may not be a big deal to someone that doesn’t need to carry the scooter through narrow places like doors or entrances.
-But if you need to move the scooter, this small feature makes a lot of difference.
+But if you need to move the scooter, this small feature makes a big difference.

 The scooter comes with a secure and sufficiently long kickstand on the left side of the deck.

 Riding the Speedway Leger is as easy as riding any other scooter.

 After your scooter is unpacked, all the screws are tightened, and you’ve unfolded it, all you need to do to ride is the following:

 - turn it on with a 2-second press on the power button

 - set the settings for the brake strength, the ABS, cruise control, etc

 - press the throttle with your right index finger

 To brake, just use the brake lever.
 Be careful not to brake too sharply if going at high speeds.

 Riding the Speedway Leger is a wonderful experience.
 The sturdy build and high quality, the ample suspension, and the formidable power of the scooter, will give you fun, safe, comfortable rides, with very little shaking and vibrating.